Jack Pickford: Early life

-John Charles Smith was born in 1896 in Toronto, Ontario, to John Charles Smith, an English immigrant odd-job man of Methodist background, and Charlotte Hennessy Smith, who was Irish Catholic.
-As a child he was known as 'Jack'.
-His alcoholic father deserted the family while Pickford was a young child, leaving the family impoverished.
+John Charles Smith, known as "Jack", was born in 1896 in Toronto, Ontario, to John Charles Smith, an English immigrant odd-job man of Methodist background, and Charlotte Hennessy Smith, who was Irish Catholic.
+His alcoholic father died in 1898, leaving the family impoverished.
+The children were dispersed, all living in separate households as their mother was grief-stricken and unable to support them.
+However, Jack soon became very ill.
+The news of his illness revitalized their mother Charlotte, and the family was reunited.

 Out of desperation, Charlotte allowed Jack and his two sisters Gladys and Lottie to appear onstage, beginning with Gladys, the eldest.
-This proved a good source of income and, by 1900, the family had relocated to New York City and the children were acting in plays across the United States.
+This move proved a good source of income and, by 1900, the family had relocated to New York City, and the children were acting in plays across the United States.
+Most notably, young Jack appeared onstage in Peg Robin and The Three of Us.
+Jack received his education in public schools and later attended St. Francis Military Academy, New York.

-Due to work the family was constantly separated until 1910 when Gladys signed with Biograph Studios.
-By this time, his sister Gladys Smith had been transformed into Mary Pickford (Marie was her middle name, and Pickford an old family name).
-Following suit, the Smiths changed their stage names to 'Pickford'.
+Due to work, the family was constantly separated until 1910 when Gladys signed with Biograph Studios, led by director D. W. Griffith.
+By this time, Gladys Smith had been transformed into Mary Pickford.
+(Marie was her middle name, and Pickford an old family name.)
+Following suit, the Smiths changed their stage names to "Pickford."

-Soon after signing with Biograph, Mary secured jobs for all the family, including the then-14-year-old Jack.
-When the Biograph Company headed west to Hollywood, only Mary was to go until Jack pleaded to join the company as well.
+Soon after signing with Biograph, Mary secured jobs for all the family, including the then 14-year-old Jack.
+In early January 1910, when the Biograph Company headed west to Los Angeles, California, only Mary was meant to go until Jack pleaded to join the company as well.
 Much to Mary's protest, Charlotte threw him on the train as it left the station.
-The company arrived in Hollywood, where Jack acted in bit parts during the stay.
+When the company arrived in Hollywood, Jack acted in bit parts and as a stunt double for young actresses, earning his way and supporting Mary.
+They both returned to New York months later, in April 1910.

+The Pickford family briefly signed to the Independent Motion Picture Company (IMP) and the company moved to Havana, Cuba.
+However, the family eventually left and returned to the United States, re-signing with Biograph.
+Jack had a leading role in the short A Dash Through the Clouds (1912), but the Pickford family conclusively left Biograph in late 1912.

-Mary soon became a well-known star, and by 1917 had signed a contract for $1 million with First National Pictures.
-As part of her contract, Mary saw to it that her family was brought along, giving the now-named Jack Pickford a lucrative contract with the company as well.
+In 1912, Adolph Zukor formed Famous Players in Famous Plays, later known as Famous Players–Lasky and then Paramount Pictures, one of the first American feature film companies.
+Mary signed with Famous Players, and included the family.
+Mary soon became a well-known star, and by 1919 had signed a contract for $1 million with First National Pictures.
+As part of her contract, Mary saw to it that her family was brought along, giving Jack Pickford a lucrative contract with the company, as well.